mattbierner/blog.mattbierner.com/_posts/2014-11-23-user-defined-operators-in-a-dynamic-scripting-language.md

 #### Precedence
 Infix operator [precedence][precedence] determines the grouping of subexpressions, and therefore their order of evaluation, in an expression consisting of multiple terms connected by multiple operators.

 Precedence is a relative property.
-To parse an expression of three terms connected by two operators, such as `a + b * c`, the relative precedences of `*` and `+` determines grouping and order of evaluation.
+To parse an expression of three terms connected by two operators, such as `a + b * c`, the relative precedences of `*` and `+` determine grouping and order of evaluation.
 Lower precedence operator expressions are evaluated first:

 ```js
 // Given the input